Duty of Owner of Motor Vehicle to Give Information About Driver

 - You gave the Police as much information as you had .

 - Did you lend your car to somebody?

 - Is there time to tell the Police?

 Maximum penalty and Court that deals with this charge

-The maximum penalty for this offence is a fine of 20 penalty units or imprisonment for a term of not more than 4 months, or both.
+The maximum penalty for Duty of Owner of Motor Vehicle to Give Information About Driver (s60 of the Road Safety Act 1986) is a fine of 20 penalty units or imprisonment for a term of not more than 4 months, or both.